denised/HeaterController/Readme.md

 ### The Heater

 For the heater, we have three somewhat bulky mini-boards (aka featherwings aka bricks).
 Because of the hieght of the power switches, they can't be mounted vertically, shield style, so I mounted them to a small pcb board.
-Because they are a bit big and I only needed access to a few pins, I mounted them dangling off the board.
+Because they are a bit big and I only needed access to a few pins, I mounted the switches dangling off the board.

 <img src=".images/board.png" style="width:100%; max-width:800px;" alt="picture of board with solder.">